 1. So far, there is no main verb in this sentence, so this verse is one long dependent clause.

-I do not know the literature of Luke’s era well enough to know if this term was loaded with the connotative meaning of today's "hegemony" or simply a common term for referring to a chain of command.
-While I may be imposing a deeper meaning on this term than Luke intended, I worry that many Bible Dictionaries and Lexicons were developed among people who tended to see this kind of imperial chain of command from the side of the powers and not from the side of the oppressed.
-It seems to me that what many Bible commentators from the past saw as the ‘background’ of the story – the Roman Empire and its effects – actually belongs in the foreground, where Luke is explicitly locating it here.
+I do not know the literature of Luke’s era well enough to know if the terms related to “hegemony” were as loaded with such connotative meaning as Gramsci suggests or simply a common term for referring to a chain of command.
+So, I may be imposing a deeper meaning on this term than Luke intended.
+But I worry that many Bible Dictionaries and Lexicons were developed among people who tended to see this kind of imperial chain of command from the side of the powers and not from the side of the oppressed.
+It seems to me that what many Bible commentators from the past saw as the ‘background’ of the story – the Roman Empire and its effects – actually belongs in the foreground, where Luke is locating it here.
+The preaching of John and then Jesus happened in this context.
+That matters.

 3. Herod, Philip, and Lysanius are “tetrarchs” because the kingdom of Herod the Great (who was in power during the birth narrative of Luke 1-2) was broken up into four tetrarchies upon his death.
-There were rivalries and intrigue that accompanied the sons of Herod.
+There were rivalries and intrigue that accompanied the sons of Herod, who inherited his ambition, if not his effectiveness.

-during the chief priesthood of Anna and Caiaphas, a word of God originated to John the son of Zacharias in the desert.
+during the chief priesthood of Anna and Caiaphas, a word of God came into being to John the son of Zacharias in the desert.

 ἐγένετο: AMI 3s (deponent), γίνομαι, 1) to become, i.e. to come into existence, begin to be, receive being

 1. The fact that Luke includes the religious temple leadership in this chain of command is jarring.
 One thinks of Tertullian’s question, “What has Athens to do with Jerusalem?” (which was a commentary on the influence of philosophy on theology) and is tempted to ask, “What has Rome to do with Jerusalem?”
-For many of those in power, at least according to Luke, the answer was “a lot.”
+For many Jews, the answer should be “nothing.”
+For many in power, the answer was “a lot.”

-2. I’m not quite sure of the best way to translate ἐγένετο.
-It is the word that is often translated “it came to pass” in the KJV, which is really a fine translation.
+2. Finally, we get to the main verb of vv.
+1-2, and I’m not quite sure of the best way to translate it. ἐγένετο is the word that is often translated “it came to pass” in the KJV, which is really a fine translation.
 It is not “came” in the traveling sense, but often more of a “coming into existence.”
 It is a common term in the gospels and is translated quite widely, depending on the context and what clarity demands.
-I’m using “originated” because I want to keep the sense of “coming into being,” but that is rather awkward for reading.
+I’m using “came into being,” but that is rather awkward and needs to be refined in a smoother translation.

 4. The dependent clause names all of the people in power with the regions over which they are empowered.
 The main verb, however, is that a word of God came into being, not to any of the political or religious luminaries of the day, but to a desert-dwelling John, son of Zacharias.